-Most of the hard research has been done by PTs on proprioception in the leg, and there isn’t a lot of research done to begin with.
-Essentially no research has been done on hand function or practical applications of research to living skills of any kind when it comes to hyper mobility syndromes and proprioception.
-But OTs know a ton about the connections between sensory processing and motor performance.
+The problems with poor proprioception and kinesthesia go far beyond walking.
+Essentially no research has been done on hand function or the practical application of research to living skills of any kind when it comes to hypermobility syndromes and proprioception.
+But OTs can teach you and your child’s classroom staff about the connections between sensory processing and motor performance.
 They can help your child improve skills based on their knowledge of neurology and function.

 Here is a simple explanation of how proprioception and kinesthesia affect function.
 Consider the process for touch-typing.
 Your awareness of your hand’s position while at rest on the home row is proprioception.
 You know where your movement starting and end points are via proprioception without looking.
 Your awareness of the degree of movement in a joint while you are actively typing is kinesthesia.
 Kinesthesia tells you that you just typed a “w” instead of an “e” without having to look at the screen or at your fingers.Your brain “knows”, through learned feedback loops, that your finger movement was too far to the left to type the letter “w”, but far enough to have been a “e”.
 Teachers and others call this “muscle memory”, but that is a misnomer.
 Muscles have no memory; brains do.
 And brains that aren’t getting the right information send out the wrong instructions to muscles.
 Oops!